-The Corporation has recognized a land use agreement receivable at Poplar Creek in connection with a long-term land use agreement with a work camp provider.
+The Corporation recognized a land use agreement receivable at Poplar Creek in connection with a longterm land use agreement with a work camp provider that expired in October 2015.
 Revenue was recognized at the beginning of the agreement based on estimated future receipts.
-The average daily work camp occupancy rates used in the determination of the total future proceeds of the land use agreement receivable is an estimate and therefore actual future proceeds under the land use agreement could vary significantly.
-The work camp was constructed primarily to serve the accommodation needs of the oil sands industry workers.
-The actual occupancy rate is largely dependent on oil sands development activity in the Fort McMurray region of Alberta.
+The average daily work camp occupancy rates used in the determination of the total future proceeds of the land use agreement receivable were an estimate.
+The Corporation is now recognizing any proceeds received as revenue when received under the current agreement.